Entering the European market for coconut water

 Quality requirements

 For coconut water specifically, there is no official European standard which must be followed.
 The detailed reference guideline for coconut water was finalised in 2019 by AIJN.
 This document is available upon subscription to AIJN.
-There are also several guidelines published by some producing countries (the Philippines, Sri Lanka, Jamaica and India), but none of them is widely used by European traders.
+There are also several guidelines published by some producing countries (the Philippines, Sri Lanka, Jamaica and India).

 The main criteria used to determine the quality of coconut water are:

-• Brix level – depends on the variety and maturity of the coconut.
+- Brix level – depends on the variety and maturity of the coconut.
 The Brix level normally decreases with maturity.
 The suggested minimum Brix level is above 3.5°.
 Some varieties (such as Thai Nam Hom) can have values over 8° in young coconut water.
-The price of coconut water commonly increases with its Brix level;
+The price of coconut water commonly increases with its Brix level.
+The minimum Brix level for reconstituted coconut water is 4.5.
+It is also recommended as the minimum level for single-strength coconut water, but the industry also accepts water with lower Brix levels;

-• Turbidity – increases with maturity.
-Also, it increases with the time between harvesting and processing;
+- Turbidity – increases with maturity and the time between harvesting and processing;

-• Colour – coconut water should be transparent.
+- Colour – coconut water should be transparent.
 If oxidation occurs, the water can turn brown.
 Coconut water can also turn pink.
 This only happens to young coconut water due to polyphenol oxidation.
-This phenomenon is used by some brands to emphasise that the water is produced solely from young coconuts.
-According to the Tetra Pak coconut handbook, it is an indication of cracks in young coconuts.
+According to the Tetra Pak Coconut Handbook, it is an indication of cracks in young coconuts;

 Packaging requirements

 Coconut water can be packed in bulk or in retail packaging.
-For bulk packaging, aseptic filled 200-liter bags in a drum and 25-liter bags in carton packaging are the most common.
+For bulk packaging, aseptic filled bags are commonly packed in 180 to 250 litre drums.

-Packing is often done by coconut processing factories.
-They use preserving technologies such as UHT and microfiltration.
+Packing can be done by coconut processing factories, but coconut water can also be bottled after bulk imports to Europe.
+Preserving technologies such as UHT and microfiltration are used.
 In producing countries, Tetra Pak is the packing solution that is used most.
 For example, this includes Tetra Brik or Tetra Prisma, but other solutions, like Elopak or SIG, are also used.
-Producers of packing equipment and technology commonly offer coconut processors the possibility to lease equipment and supply them with packaging materials.

 The content of the packaging must correspond with the indicated quantity (in weight or volume) on the label.
 Importers will check size and weight to ensure that pre-packed products are within the limits of tolerable errors.